rsashacode/Int-Plan-Opt/README.md

 &rarr; [CCD Sheet](https://github.com/rkvcode/Int-Plan-Opt/blob/main/topics_answered/CCD/sheet.pdf)

-## 8. Build Management
+## 8. Build
-Docker acts as a build management system in this project with the help of docker-compose plugin.
+Docker acts as a container management system in this project with the help of docker-compose plugin.
 The program can be deployed using single command:

 docker compose up -d --build